Should I ask my doctor for a CA 125 blood test to screen for ovarian cancer?

 Shannon K. Laughlin-Tommaso, M.D.

 - Buys SS, et al. Effect of screening on ovarian cancer mortality: The prostate, lung, colorectal and ovarian (PLCO) cancer screening randomized controlled trial.
-Journal of the American Medical Association.
+JAMA.
 2011;305:2295.